craig-mclean/band-match/README.md

 * As a visitor to the site, I want to be able to see a list of gigs that are on for a date range
 * As a visitor, I want to be able to post reviews about events that I've been to

-## Steps to get Band-Match running:

-* Clone the code to your local machine and open it in your chosen code editor
-* Open your terminal and enter 'npm install'
-* Enter 'npm run dev' in to your terminal
-* Open your browser and enter [localhost:3000](localhost:3000) as the url
+## Current functionality
+The application currently has the following features:
+* All the bands currently in the database are displayed, along with any details (e.g. genre, number of members)
+* A form is displayed that can be used to add a new band and save it to the database.
+* Once a new band is saved, the list of bands is automatically refreshed, to include that new band
+* You can delete a band and it will be removed from the database and the list will refresh, with the deleted band no longer appearing
+* You can add a new Venue and save it to the database

 ## Known issues
-* You can add a new venue and it will save to the db, but after that, it is not being rendered by the Venues component.
+* Although a new venue can be added from the form and saved to the db, it is not being rendered by the Venues component
+* Rather than displaying the genre for a band, the genre_id is displayed

+## Testing
+Testing is a really important skill to develop.
+I have learnt about how to test different parts of the stack, using Jest, SuperTest, Nock and Testing Library, so I'm trying to practice this here, by implementing different types of tests.

+So far I have set up tests for the following:

+* Server routes - have used Jest to test the following:
+** GET route (api/v1/bands) returns the expected bands records ** GET route (api/v1/bands) returns a status 500 error when there has been a problem

+* Database functions:
+** getBands - returns the expected records from the seeded band table in the test db ** deleteBandById - successfully deletes the band record that matches the specified id, and only deletes that record ** getGenre - returns the expected records from the seeded genre table in the test db

 ## Future enhancements / Backlog
-* Add authentication/user account and logon functionality (e.g. Auth0)
-* Deploy to a server (e.g. Heroku)
+* Testing - lots more testing!
 * New venue is rendered along with existing Venues
 * Setup deleteVenues api and route and confirm using Insomnia
 * Design and implement a Navbar